 You can buy Treasury bills via Treasury Direct, but I wouldn't recommend it.
 The website is a mess.
 A better approach is to buy them through your broker of choice.
 Fidelity, Schwab and Vanguard are all reasonable options.

-Current yields range from about 2.25% to just under 3%.
+Current yields range from about 4% to nearly 5%.
 These yields change daily, so be sure to check out current yields here.

 3. High-Yield Savings Account